NVIDIA/OptiX_Apps/README.md

 The CUDA Runtime API is a little more high-level and usually requires a library to be shipped with the application if not linked statically, while the CUDA Driver API is more explicit and always ships with the NVIDIA display drivers.
 The documentation inside the CUDA API headers cross-reference the respective function names of each other API.

+## Introductory Examples

-To demonstrate the differences, **intro_runtime** and **intro_driver** are both a port of [OptiX Introduction sample #7](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_07) just using the CUDA Runtime API resp.
+To demonstrate the CUDA host API differences, **intro_runtime** and **intro_driver** are both a port of [OptiX Introduction sample #7](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_07) just using the CUDA Runtime API resp.
 CUDA Driver API for easy comparison.

 ![intro_runtime with constant environment light](./apps/intro_runtime/intro_runtime.png)